-According to the Leukemia & Lymphoma Society*, almost every 9 minutes, someone in the US dies from hematologic Cancer, and this statistic denotes more than 6 people every hour and about 156 people each day.
+According to the researchers*, hematologic cancer is the fourth most commonly diagnosed malignancy in the United States.
 This cancer occurs when the extension of abnormal blood cells surpasses the growth of normal blood cells in blood-forming tissues, like the bone marrow or the immune system cells.

 Hematologic cancers are caused by abnormal growth and multiplication of cancerous blood cells.
 These cells originate from normal blood cells that have changed, limiting the growth and division of other healthy blood cells.
 The cancer cells arise from white blood cells like lymphocytes, granulocytes, and plasma cells.
 Scientists don’t understand what causes a healthy cell to transform into a blood cancer cell, but the combination of genetic and environmental factors is held responsible for its occurrence.

 There are three types of hematologic cancer, and all of these make your bone marrow and the lymphatic system produce blood cells that don’t work as they are supposed to.
 They all affect diverse white blood cells and act in different ways.